jundi69/pccl/docs/md/5_ImplementationNotes.md

 When you call `pcclSynchronizeSharedState`, each peer does:

 1. **Hash Each Tensor**:
-- On CPU: Typically a CRC32-based approach (with SSE/AVX/ARM Neon optimizations if available).
+- On CPU: SimpleHash (with OpenMP optimizations, if supported by compiler) or a CRC32-based approach (with SSE/AVX/ARM Neon optimizations if available).
-- On GPU: A custom deterministic kernel if compiled with CUDA support.
+- On GPU: SimpleHash, a custom deterministic kernel if compiled with CUDA support.

 2. **Report Revision & Hash**: The peer sends these to the master for that group’s “mask election.”
 3. **Master Chooses a Mask**: By popularity, it decides which set of (keys, hashes) is canonical.
 Peers that deviate are assigned to fetch the updated data from a designated “correct” peer via ephemeral connections.
 4. **One-Increment Rule**:
    The master checks that each new `shared_state->revision` is exactly 1 higher than before.
 If not, you see a `REVISION_INCREMENT_VIOLATION`.
+   If it were to ever happen that the last peer that distributed the shared state leaves the run, the shared state is effectively lost.
+   Because new peers will have freshly initialized revision counters, which thus triggers a mismatch, no peer will ever be able to synchronize the shared state successfully again until the master is restarted.
+   It is the responsibility of the application developer to ensure to periodically checkpoint the shared state.
+   In the best case, newly joining peers load the most recent shared state from disk, and because the shared state revision matches the expected value, said peer will become shared state distributor, restoring the normal flow of operations.
+   If the peer only periodically checkpoints shared state, the load may not result in restoring the exact last seen shared state revision.
+   The master will of course not accept this revision, even though it might be the best available recovery choice.
+   It is intended that in such a scenario the master must be restarted for purposes of safety and consistency of behavior.

 5. Dirty Keys: If a peer’s local hash for “weight_1” mismatches the mask, the peer sets up a direct ephemeral TCP connection to the distributing peer to its shared state distribution socket.
 After transmission, the content is hashed again and compared to the expected value.
 If the hash matches, the peer proceeds.
 On hash mismatch, the call to `pcclSynchronizeSharedState` will return an error code.

 In practice, if your model steps are *bitwise deterministic across* peers, the “dirty keys” scenario rarely happens.
 But it remains crucial for newly joining peers who need a full checkpoint or for accidental drift scenarios.